-The college is committed to assisting you in attaining your educational goals.
-For more than 32 years, RACC has provided the citizens of Berks County with first-rate, educational programs within a supportive learning and teaching environment.
-Our graduates continually tell us how much they appreciate the outstanding faculty, the supportive help from the library staff, the financial aid office staff and the tutoring center staff.
-These remarks are usually from students who have experienced other colleges and appreciate the educational opportunities, support services, affordable tuition, convenient location and flexible schedules that RACC offers.
+The overriding purpose of Reading Area Community College is to assist students in attaining their educational goals.
+For more than 34 years, the college has provided the citizens of Berks County with first rate educational programs within a supportive learning and teaching environment.
+Our graduates continue to tell us how much they appreciate the outstanding faculty, library facilities and support staff in areas such as Financial Aid, Tutoring and more.

-We know that our graduates thrive after leaving the college.
-A recent survey of 609 students who transferred from RACC to four-year colleges and universities indicated that more than 75 percent earned a 3.00 GPA at the transfer institution.
-A recent follow-up survey of employers who have hired RACC graduates indicated that they would welcome the opportunity to hire other RACC graduates.
+We know that our graduates do well after graduation.
+A recent survey of more than 600 students who transferred to four-year colleges and universities indicated that more than 75 percent earned at least a 3.0 grade point average at the transfer institution.
+Additionally, follow-up studies with employers indicate that they are satisfied with our graduates and they welcome the opportunity to hire other Reading Area Community College graduates.